DevComPack/setupmaker/README.md

 GET INVOLVED
 ---
+All contributors are very welcome to help make this software a perfect open-source setup maker!
+All questions and requests to make some edits in the program will be replied to ASAP.

 If you want to make a pull request, you just have to clone the master branch on your computer, create a branch for your modifications and push it with a pull request.

 What you will need on your machine